diantonioandrea/pacs-project/README.md

 ./executables/square.cpp 3
 ```

 Categories _2, ..., 5_ require the user to specify the polynomial degree and optionally a starting mesh identified by its elements.
+Meshes are stored under `data/square/` or `data/lshape/`.
 An example command is:

 ```bash
 ./executables/square_h.cpp 3 250